ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         Integrated electric and magnetic field components can instead be obtained by specifying ``<reduced_diags_name>.integrate == true``.

+        WARNING!
+The FieldProbe reduced diagnostic does not yet add a lorentz back transformation for boosted frames and is not valid for these simulations.

     * ``RhoMaximum``
         This type computes the maximum and minimum values of the total charge density as well as the maximum absolute value of the charge density of each charged species.